yabellini/SitioAcademico/content/blog/2022_teaching_en/03-teaching/index.md

 ---
 title: "Scenario analysis.
-What to do when thing no go so well in the classroom?"
+What to do when thing do not go so well in the classroom?"
 weight: 3
 subtitle: ""
 excerpt: " "